nikkikobako/MS1-Go-Vegan/README.md

 ### Website Goals <a name="webgoal"></a>

 * An informative website to encourage people to transition to vegan
-* Easy to use to help, not hinder a transition
+* Easy to use to help, not hinder a transition to a vegan life
 * Ability to get in touch for more help